kenny-io/fidbak/packages/widget/README.md

 ```

-Then and add it to your Next.js `src/app/layout.tsx`:
+Then and add it to your Next.js root layout file `src/app/layout.tsx`:

 ```tsx
 import FidbakWidget from '@/components/FidbakWidget'